WaliHassanKhan/scheduler/README.txt

 The appointments are stored in a MongoDB Atlas (cloud database) containing two attributes.

-(1) a date-time attribute which records the appointment's time and (2) a description column.
+(1) a date-time attribute which records the appointment's time and date (2) a description column.

 The back-end is a node's server which handles requests from the browser.
 There are 3 types of requests which the server